johndwatt/Credit-Quest-2238/README.md

 25. Add method to increase radiation at another interval - DONE
 26. Add method to reduce radiation via button click - DONE
 27. Add lose condition if radiation reaches 10, cap radiation at 0 - DONE
-28. Add method for upgrading ship at 10,000 credits - decrease interval and increase credits per second 500 - IN PROGRESS
+28. Add method for upgrading ship at 10,000 credits - decrease interval and increase credits per second 500 - DONE
 29. Add a class to update the ship that is displayed to a medium-sized ship - DONE
-30. Add method for upgrading ship at 100,000 credits - decrease interval and increase credits per second to 5000 - IN PROGRESS
+30. Add method for upgrading ship at 100,000 credits - decrease interval and increase credits per second to 5000 - DONE
 31. Add a class to update the ship that is displayed to a large-sized ship - DONE
 32. Add win condition for reaching 1 Million credits and retiring - DONE
-33. Add game reset to make sure game goes back to start once retirement is reached and acknowleged by user.
+33. Add game reset to make sure game goes back to start once retirement is reached and acknowleged by user. - DONE
 34. Test game functionality and fix any other problems not captured here - DONE
 35. Add more advanced styling to main.css - DONE
-36. Add padding and margin to make everything look properly spaced - IN PROGRESS
+36. Add padding and margin to make everything look properly spaced - DONE
 37. Add a theme with color, fonts, and borders to stylize the page content and buttons - DONE
 38. Add animations to the images of the spaceships - DONE
 39. Add any other misc styling to make the game come alive - DONE